dcos/examples/kafka/1.10/README.md

 ### Consume a message

-To subscribe to the topic `topic1` and consume messages (still within the Kafka client from above) execute the following:
+To subscribe to the topic `topic1` and consume messages using kafka-client, execute the following:

 ```bash
 $ dcos task exec kafka-client bash -c "/bin/kafka-console-consumer.sh --zookeeper master.mesos:2181/dcos-service-kafka --topic topic1 --from-beginning"